jakelashbrook/dragonsdelight/README.md

   - **Imagery:**
         - Imagery will be used frequently in the site to catch the users attention and entice them to sample some of the great products available.
-The page will consist of areas with Images as backgrounds, and there will also be a Image Gallery Section for users to look through.
+The page will consist of areas with Images as backgrounds, and there will also be a Image "Gallery" Section for users to look through.

 ## Wireframes